28 Jun Next generation packing line improves throughput and data handling

 Warehouse automation and software provider Conveyor Networks have further developed their partnership with QVC UK providing a new automated bagging line at their warehouse in Knowsley.

-Phase 3 takes advantage of recent developments to the Conveyor Networks automated packing solution, and incorporates more innovative ways of handling the products and increasing the throughput.
+Phase 3 takes advantage of recent developments to the Conveyor Networks warehouse automation packing solution, and incorporates more innovative ways of handling the products and increasing the throughput.

-The next generation packing line from Conveyor Networks is capable of much higher throughputs: Up to 1,200 per hour on this 3rd line, Vs previous run rates of 900 per hour on the former 2 lines, enabling QVC to yet further improve their already competitive delivery service.
+The next generation packing line from warehouse automation provider Conveyor Networks is capable of much higher throughputs: Up to 1,200 per hour on this 3rd line, Vs previous run rates of 900 per hour on the former 2 lines, enabling QVC to yet further improve their already competitive delivery service.

 - Allowing larger data processing windows.
 The data from the initial product scan (when the product is placed on the conveyor) is sent to imio earlier in the sequence allowing faster processing and response.